thehandsomezebra/ServoFishFeeder/README.md

 ## Setup Continued

-1. Now that you have it wired up, let's run it once to get it to zero position.
+1. Now that you have it wired up, let's run it once to get it to the startposition.
 2. We only want the servo wired up -- don't connect it to the 3D print just yet.
 3. `cd ServoFishFeeder`
 4. `python feeder.py`